Aditya-043-nit/Gray-Interface-25/Aditya/Task_5/Readme.md

 3.  **Execute the Notebook**:
     *   Open `plain_34_layer_model.ipynb` in a Jupyter environment.
     *   Run all cells sequentially.
 The training process will begin and log its progress.

-## File Structure

-After running the script, the following directory structure will be created to store the results: